 Well, here's 4 things you can do:

 1. First off, you need to make a decision about getting help.
 So many people procrastinate for so long, thinking that Sciatic pain will ‘just go away with time’, but then 6 months down the line they’re still putting up with it, and nothing’s changed… Or it gets worse

 2. Next, do the RIGHT exercises - one of the best things to help you ease your Back and Sciatic pain is to do the right series of progressed exercises - the right exercises given to you by a Physical therapist will help reduce pain, and allow you to move freely again quick - and make sure that the problems don’t come back anytime soon (or aggravate your back even more like some exercises do).

 3. Avoid sitting and long periods of rest - ever tried to get up from the sofa after resting for a while, but you struggle because your back feels so painful and tight?
 That’s because one of the worst things you can do that adds to Back pain is rest, and sit for long periods of time.
 Too much rest, and sitting in awkward positions makes your back stiff and tight.
 It would really help if you were given appropriate strengthening exercises for better posture, alongside hands-on treatment, to get you active and healthy as quickly as possible.

 4. Get real, “hands-on” Physio - PT is proven to help people with low-back pain.
 In fact, at Body Balance Physical Therapy, it’s one of the most common injuries we see.
 If your back pain is affecting your job, your ability to keep active, if it threatens your independence or gets in the way of spending quality time with family and friends - Physical Therapy can help get you back to living the life you deserve as quickly as possible.

-If you would like to know how the Physical Therapy team at Body Balance Physical Therapy can help you live with less Back pain - we invite you to start with a completely free, no-obligation, risk free appointment at our clinic.
+If you would like to know how the Physical Therapy team at Body Balance Physical Therapy can help you live with less Back pain - we invite you to start with a no-obligation, risk free appointment at our clinic.